minimaxir/person-blocker/README.md

 A script to automatically "block" people in images (like the [Black Mirror](https://en.wikipedia.org/wiki/Black_Mirror) episode [White Christmas](https://en.wikipedia.org/wiki/White_Christmas_(Black_Mirror))) using [Mask R-CNN](https://github.com/matterport/Mask_RCNN) pretrained on the [MS COCO](https://arxiv.org/abs/1405.0312) dataset.
 No GPU required!

-But you can block more than just people: up to [80 different types](https://github.com/minimaxir/person-blocker/blob/master/classes.py) of objects can be blocked, including giraffes and busses!
+Capable of blocking more than just people: up to [80 different types](https://github.com/minimaxir/person-blocker/blob/master/classes.py) of objects can be blocked, including giraffes and busses!

 ## Setup

-This project relies on a handful of dependencies, use the following command to install your dependencies:
+This project relies on some dependencies.
+Use the command below to install the dependencies:

 ```shell
 pip3 install -r requirements.txt
 ```

-_Note_: Depending on your environment, you may need to use `sudo`.
-You may also want to use virtualenv.
+_Note_: Depending on the environment, you may need to use `sudo` or virtualenv.

 ## Usage